MicrosoftDocs/security/security-docs/zero-trust/adopt/meet-regulatory-compliance-requirements.md

 :::image type="content" source="../media/adoption-guide/article-5-meet-regulatory-and-compliance-requirements-06.png" alt-text="Example screenshot of a content explorer dashboard." lightbox="../media/adoption-guide/article-5-meet-regulatory-and-compliance-requirements-06.png":::

-By using the greater reporting functionality within the Microsoft Purview Compliance portal, you can create and quantify a macro-view of compliance.
+By using the greater reporting functionality within the Microsoft Purview compliance portal, you can create and quantify a macro-view of compliance.
 Here's an example.

 :::image type="content" source="../media/adoption-guide/article-5-meet-regulatory-and-compliance-requirements-07.png" alt-text="Example screenshot of a macro-view dashboard for Microsoft Purview Compliance." lightbox="../media/adoption-guide/article-5-meet-regulatory-and-compliance-requirements-07.png":::